Denver Hearing Loss Attorneys Helping Victims Obtain Justice and Compensation

 Sudden exposure to a loud noise (referred to as an “impulse” sound) is another form of NIHL.
 Airbags deploying, gunshots, sirens, firecrackers, explosions and other sudden events involving loud sounds (typically over 85 decibels) can all cause short-term and permanent hearing impairments.

-Contact Our Denver Injury Law Firm for a Free Consultation Today
+Contact a Denver Hearing Loss Attorney for a Free Consultation Today